rust-cli/book/src/in-depth/signals.md

 <aside>

 **Note:**
-If your applications does not require special cleanup, the default handling is fine
+If your applications does not need to gracefully shutdown, the default handling is fine
-(i.e. exit immediately and let the OS cleanup).
+(i.e. exit immediately
+and let the OS cleanup resources like open file handles).
 In that case:
 No need to do what this chapter tells you!

+However,
-For applications that need to clean up after themselves, for example to close network connections, remove temporary files, or reset system settings, this chapter is however very relevant!
+for applications that need to clean up after themselves, this chapter is very relevant!
+For example,
+if your application needs to
+properly close network connections
+(saying "good bye" to the processes at the other end), remove temporary files, or reset system settings, read on.

 </aside>